 Key Ingredients for Unstuffed Peppers

-• Rice: Long-grain white rice works best for this recipe.
-It cooks quickly and adds substantial texture and carbohydrates, providing the body with much-needed energy.
+- Rice: Long-grain white rice cooks fast and adds texture and energy.

 Flavorful Seasonings & Vegetables